tianzhuo112/VTMagic/README.md

 ### Manually

-1. Download the project and drop folder VTMagic into your project.
+1. Download the project and drop folder `VTMagic` into your project.
-2. Import file VTMagic.h.
+2. Import file `VTMagic.h`.

 ```objective-c
 #import "VTMagic.h"